PFL to kick off European league in Newcastle

 After the Newcastle event the fighters will compete in Berlin on 8 July, with the play-offs at the Zenith Paris La Villette on 30 September.

-The finalists will fight for a spot on the PFL's American circuit at the 3Arena in Dublin on 8 December.
+The finalists will potentially earn a spot on the PFL's American circuit at the 3Arena in Dublin on 8 December.

 The PFL held its first events in the UK in London and Cardiff last August.